BhanwarLalSuthar/Collaborative-Project-1-masai/README.md

 ## Features
 - **Responsive** : Full responsiveness across various devices, including desktop, tablet, and mobile screens,  ensuring optimal viewing and functionality for all users.
 ## Installation
-**Clone the Repository**: Clone this repository to your local machine.
+**Clone the Repository**:
+ Clone this repository to your local machine:
     ```
         git clone https://github.com/BhawarSuthar7023/TERMINAL-BASED-MAZE-SOLVER.git
     ```